 I write on a range of subjects, mostly connected by the hidden character and history of places, for publications from Londonist to the Guardian.
 Many pieces are about London, some related to my five books: Camden Town, London’s Lost Rivers Volume 1 and Volume 2, Low Country, and Vanished City.

-I have written several articles for the Wellcome Collection – London’s Lost Hospitals, Euston’s Lost Burial Ground and Fairs, Fires and the Future of Smithfield; a mini-article about the holy grail on Regent Street, a film about St. James’s Gardens and one about Windrush Square, an article on London’s graffiti history, and a piece on the bones of Shepherd’s Bush, an appreciation of an ancient book about London’s Spas, Baths and Wells and two Shadows and Reflections articles for Caught by the River, looking back on 2018 and 2019.
+I have written several articles for the Wellcome Collection – London’s Lost Hospitals, Euston’s Lost Burial Ground and Fairs, Fires and the Future of Smithfield; a mini-article about the holy grail on Regent Street, a film about St. James’s Gardens and one about Windrush Square, an article on London’s graffiti history, and a piece on the bones of Shepherd’s Bush, an appreciation of an ancient book about London’s Spas, Baths and Wells and three Shadows and Reflections articles for Caught by the River, looking back on 2018, 2019 and 2020.

 There are also theatre reviews.
 I was brought up near Stratford-upon-Avon, so I started young, and I have been a member of the Olivier Awards Judging Panel, covering the fringe award.
 I’ve also written a short history of Royal Shakespeare Company programme design, including my top 13 programme covers.

-I also write music reviews covering, roughly, folk, electronics and psychedelia.
+I also write music reviews covering, broadly, folk, electronics and psychedelia.